ssmirr/appdev-chapters/string.md

 ### swapcase

-The downcase method returns a copy of the `String` with all uppercase letters replaced with their lowercase counterparts, and vice versa.
+The swapcase method returns a copy of the `String` with all uppercase letters replaced with their lowercase counterparts, _and_ vice versa.

 ```ruby
 p "FaMiLy".swapcase # => "fAmIlY